GeorgiaKolovou/smart-campus-network/README.md

 The third laboratory includes a fire safety automation system.
 The system contains:

--Smoke detector
+- Smoke detector

--Alarm siren
+- Alarm siren

--Fire sprinkler system
+- Fire sprinkler system

--Automatic window
+- Automatic window

 If the smoke level exceeds 0.1:

--the siren is activated
+- the siren is activated

--the fire sprinkler system activates
+- the fire sprinkler system activates

--the window automatically opens
+- the window automatically opens

 If the smoke level is 0.1 or lower:

--the sprinkler and siren turn off
+- the sprinkler and siren turn off

--the window remains closed.
+- the window remains closed.

 ## Humidity Control System
 The common student study area contains a humidity monitoring system connected to a humidifier.
 The system operates as follows:

--If humidity > 70% → the humidifier turns on
+- If humidity > 70% → the humidifier turns on

--If humidity ≤ 50% → the humidifier turns off
+- If humidity ≤ 50% → the humidifier turns off

 This helps maintain a comfortable environment for students.